Nature: bitter, slightly cold

 • Compared to Mu dan pi, Chi shao is only to be used for excess heat, while Mu dan pi can be used either for excess or deficiency.
 Chi shao is stronger than Mu dan pi at relieving pain.

-• Chi shao and Bai shao may be derived from the same plant (Paeonia lactiflora).
+• Chi shao and Bai shao may be derived from the same plant (Paeonia lactiflora), though only Chi Shao can come from the species Paeonia veitchii.
 Usually, but not always, Chi shao is gathered in the wild, while Bai shao is cultivated.
 The two are used together for pain and irritability associated with constrained liver Qi stagnation or pain and swelling due to trauma.
-(See Eric Brand’s article below)
+(See below)

 • For hepatitis, Chi shao is often used in very high doses (to 60g).